ozziest/ozziest.github.io/_posts/2021-12-04-how-to-sign-s3-files-in-nodejs.md

 post_img: 36.jpg
 post_img_link: https://pixabay.com/photos/binding-contract-contract-secure-948442/
 lang: en
+description: In this article you can learn how to sign an AWS S3 file in Node.js.
 ---

 I noticed that every time I need to sign an S3 file, I already forgot how I could do that.
 Because I can be bored so easily, I am creating this documentation to remember it easily.